eyalroth/blog-gatsby/src/posts/en/2019/Gatsby Series/Sidebar/index.md

 }
 ```

 We only need to define the disabled mode since the sidebar is enabled by default.
 Note that we're using `transform: translateY()` instead of `top`.
-The reason for this is because we want to disable this disappearance behavior on larger screens -- even when scrolling down a page -- but we don't want to accidentally disable any other `top` styling that might be declared.
+The reason for this is because we want to disable this disappearance behavior on larger screens -- even when scrolling down a page -- but we don't want to accidentally disable any other `top` styling that we might choose to set for larger screens.

-Now that we have the styling in mind, we'll need to control when the sidebar is enabled or not.
-Since object-oriented design is nice and [composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance) is a nice a good principle, we'll encapsulate the "peeking" functionality in a new component:
+Now that we have the styling in mind, we'll need to determine when the sidebar is enabled or not.
+Since the object-oriented paradigm is nice and [composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance) is a good principle, we'll encapsulate the "peeking" functionality in a new component:

 ```jsx:title=Sidebar/index.jsx
 class Sidebar extends React.Component {